Getting Started with SFTP Gateway 3.x

 It's important to restrict these ports to sysadmins as well, because the Web Admin Portal

 lets you create an admin account on first launch.

 Here's a table of the various ports and protocols.

 After you have configured everything on the SFTP Gateway deployment page, check the box at the bottom for accepting the GCP Marketplace and Thorn Technologies Terms of Service.

 Access the Admin Interface

-To access SFTP Gateway admin interface, go to the compute engine, then VM instances and copy the Public IP address of your VM (Fig-1).
+To access the SFTP Gateway admin interface, go to Compute Engine, and then under VM instances copy the External IP of your VM.